 The descriptions of Christ are consistent throughout the Bible as He is a consuming fire and the source of light.
 The rainbow was given to mankind as a reminder of God's promise not to destroy the earth by flood (see Genesis 9).
 Likewise, this vision is a reminder of the promise that we will be in His presence for eternity.

-This was the appearance of the likeness of the glory of the Lord.
-When I saw it, I fell facedown, and I heard the voice of one speaking.
+This was how the appearance of the glory of ADONAI looked.
+When I saw it, I fell on my face, and I heard the voice of someone speaking.

 Ezekiel did his best to describe the presence (glory) of God.
 His reaction was the same as everyone else throughout the Bible and that was that he fell on his face in worship.
 Then, he heard the voice of the Lord and we will see in the next chapter what God says to him.